 Heston Blumenthal introduced the world to molecular gastronomy.
 I think that he made millions realize that food is a science.
 He also is the owner of the Fat Duck in England which was awarded the number one position in the top 50 restaurants in the world.

-My plans for Pezula Hotel include sustainable local produce.
+My plans for Pezula Resort, Hotel & Spa include sustainable local produce.
 I am putting plans together for a beautiful herb garden which will help in this respect.
 We also do our best to source produce from local farmers as far as possible.

 Ultimately I would love to create menus that anyone would be happy to enjoy; simple food made exquisitely and presented beautifully.
 My grandfather always said it is not what you do, but how you do it that makes the difference, and this applies directly to culinary arts.
 If you have the passion, and are ready to learn from those around you, then it does not take much to create beautiful dishes.